Gonti98/my-super-scripts/scripts/bash/argocd-appset-deploy/README.md

 # ArgoCD ApplicationSet – Example Deployment Script

-This repository contains an example Bash script and template for generating and deploying an [ArgoCD ApplicationSet](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/) using environment-specific configuration and HashiCorp Vault for secrets.
+This folder contains a Bash script and template for generating and deploying an [ArgoCD ApplicationSet](https://argo-cd.readthedocs.io/en/stable/operator-manual/applicationset/) using environment-specific configuration and HashiCorp Vault for secrets.